 If you find yourself in the trendy East Village in Manhattan and want some authentic Indian food, you’re in luck.
 In the area, you’ll find Punjabi Grocery & Deli, a mini-grocery store that also offers freshly prepared Indian favorites that you can eat in the store!

-They have several prepared dishes to choose from, including chana, aloo samosas, veg pakoras, aloo tikki, aloo parathas, and more.
+They have several prepared dishes to choose from, including dishes like chana, aloo samosas, veg pakoras, aloo tikki, aloo parathas, and more.
 I recommend their combo platters.
 Mine contained a creamy chana masala, an earthy palak mushroom containing spinach and mushrooms, flaky roti, black lentils, and a fresh cabbage sabzi.
 No list of NYC Indian restaurants is complete without this place!

 One of the most popular food vendors in all of New York is the Dosa Man.
 Named Thiru, he works out of a cart called NY Dosas in Washington Square Park.
-He serves typical South Indian fare including dosas, idli, uttapam, and dosas.
+He serves typical traditional Indian fare including dosas, idli, uttapam, and dosas.

 His Pondicherry Dosa is a beautiful mix of the crispy lentil-and-rice batter, masala, potatoes, and vegetables.
 But my favorite was easily his Family Recipe Dosa.
 Made using his grandmother’s recipe, this dosa adds coconut shavings, which enhances the flavor of his incredible coconut chutney.
 Don’t miss his hearty sambar, which contains greens, tomatoes, and potatoes!

 One of my favorite breakfasts on the planet is a typical South Indian breakfast.
-When you’re looking for a good option among all the NYC Indian restaurants, consider Saravanaa Bhavan on Murray Hill in Manhattan.
+When you’re looking for a good option among all the Indian NYC restaurants, consider Saravanaa Bhavan on Murray Hill in Manhattan.

 From the delicious Karnataka filtered coffee to the vada, chana bhature, and idli, there’s no way to go wrong with their menu.
 But the real stars of the show are their dosas.
 Their paper dosa is flaky and crispy, with a bit of doughiness on the inside.